net-lisias-kspu/ContractConfigurator/4-Behaviours/Expression-Behaviour.md

     name = Expression
     type = Expression

-    // The CONTRACT_ACCEPTED node gets executed when the contract is
+    // The CONTRACT_OFFERED node gets executed when the contract is
-    // accepted.
+    // offered.
-    CONTRACT_ACCEPTED
+    CONTRACT_OFFERED
     {
         // The type of value to load can be any KSP or Contract Configurator
         // supported type.